Skip to main content

 3. EPA.
 (2024).
 Health and Environmental Effects of Particulate Matter (PM).

 Medical Disclaimer: This resource provides clinical context for educational purposes.
 In the world of Precision Medicine, there is no "one size fits all".
 The right plan must be matched to your unique health, physiology, and goals.
-Talk with Dr. Ash to see if this approach is right for you, especially if you have chronic conditions or take prescription medications.
+Talk with Dr. Ash to see if this approach is right for you, particularly if you have chronic conditions or take prescription medications.

 Frequently Asked Questions